 Also known as Fort La Fayette, it was built after Fort Pitt was abandoned and the town residents demanded continued military protection against the Indians.
 It was a stockade with four bastions, three two-story blockhouses, two-story log barracks and Officers' quarters, and a brick powder magazine.
 It was proposed to be named Fort Franklin (4).
 It was used as the main rear supply base during General Wayne's campaign in 1792, and also during 1812 - 1814 as Commodore Perry's supply base.
 The Edison Hotel is now located at the site on Penn Ave. and Hand (Tenth) Street.
 See also PA state marker #2

 A Federal arsenal that was a major supplier of small-arms munitions during the Mexican War and the Civil War.
 Also called Pittsburgh Arsenal.
-A magazine explosion in September 1862 killed at least 75 workers, mostly young women.
+A magazine explosion in September 1862 killed 78 workers, mostly young women.
 A monument to those killed is located in Allegheny Cemetery.
 The city sold the abandoned complex at auction in 1926.
 The site is located at 40th and Butler Streets in the old Lawrenceville area (founded 1834).
 Some relics are at Arsenal Park.
-A powder magazine still exists at Arsenal Park, now used as a city maintenance shed.
+A powder magazine (1817) still exists at Arsenal Park, now used as a city maintenance shed and public restrooms.

 Pittsburgh Civil War Defenses